sp2605-rose/web-project-1/README.md

 🛠 Skills section using icons or list

-# 🧠 Project section showcasing personal or academic work
+# 🧠 Project section showcasing personal

 📱 Responsive layout for mobile and desktop views